tasxatzial/jake-elwood-website/README.md

 * aria-* atrributes for assistive technology.
 * Mobile first design.

-While my implementation follows the course content loosely, it also incorporates improvements that address most of the underlying issues.
+While my implementation follows the course content loosely, it isn't an exact match of the design or the implementation shown in the course.
+I've made some intentional changes, with the aim of improving upon the provided design.

 ## Dependencies